-A proposal that is located within a PSA and a CAT or SLA defined by MLDP policy EP3 c) will only be supported where it is acceptable within both rural categorisations.
-For example, if a proposal is within an intermediate area but would not be permitted in a SLA as defined by policy EP3 c) the development won't be supported.
+A proposal that is located within a PSA and a CAT/Green Belt or SLA defined by MLDP policy EP3 c) will only be supported where it is acceptable within both rural categorisations.
+For example, if a proposal is within a PSA but would not be permitted in a CAT/Green Belt or SLA as defined by policy EP3 c) the development won't be supported.